 Communicating with the C-Suite

 Give them the WHY, but some of the what too.
 Resist the urge to use SEO jargon or come across as highly technical.
 Their primary motivation is usually around growth KPIs or market share, so speak to them in those terms.
-Focus on demonstrating the business case for what implementation of these changes will bring to their business.
+Focus on demonstrating the business case for what implementation of these changes will bring to their business and why speed of implementation is important.

 One of the more powerful ways to discuss the impact of your recommendations is to create a forecast.
 Whether you are discussing improvements to existing pages or the creation of new pages, looking at new keywords or those in low-hanging fruit positions can help to illustrate the opportunity.